Also in the Jews of Yemen Docuweb:

 The Egyptian leader at that time, Ibrahim Pasha, took over the Tihamah along the shores of the Red Sea.
 He practically destroyed Mocha.
 Most of the Jews escaped the city to the towns inland.
 Some of them settled in Aden.

 The city of Aden was conquered by England in 1839.
-Soon afterwards it developed to become an important connection and commerce center.
+Soon afterwards it developed into an important connection and commerce center.
 The Jews took part in its development.
 Many of them served in the city under the British administration and were exposed to the changes and new opportunities that this offered.
 They learned more about the western culture and as a result also about customs and traditions of Jewish communities elsewhere.

 The equal rights, granted to them by the new rulers, served them well.
 Many of them succeeded in their economic activities.
 They supplied goods to the British Army, which was stationed in Aden, and helped to develop the city’s import/export activities .